Attorney Tips on Handling DUI Cases

 March 31, 2011

 GENERALLY SPEAKING: Without knowing more, it is hard to say how defensible is your case.
 One thing is certain, unlike a DUI arrest where a police officer observed you violate some traffic law, you might be in a better position to fight your DUI by filing a motion to suppress the evidence.
 A motion to suppress is commonly referred to as a “1538.5 motion” and is based on the California Penal Code Section 1538.5.
-The reason you have a better fighting chance after a DUI arrest at a sobriety check-point is because the law on the sobriety check-point set up is very technical, making it easier to mess up with a sloppy police work.
-There are at least 8 distinct […]
+The reason you have a better fighting chance after a DUI arrest at a sobriety checkpoint is that the law on the sobriety check-point setup is very technical, making it easier to mess up with sloppy police work.
+There are at least 8 distinct ways police […]

 Read more »